psychospace/psychospace.info/Bullion/Groups/SBC/R. S. Langford.md

 >>![[doc.png]]
 >>Depicted in a graffito, reading: "*You don't have nowhere to go.*" Art by [[✼ Credits#^10a462|corrucyst]].

 Dr. **R. S. Langford**^[See [[#Etymology]].] is an entity of unknown makeup, but supreme psionic prowess, who distantly oversees and created [[Single-Brain Cell]].
-Their ontology, mortality, or its true aim with forming the SBC is ultimately a mystery.

-Despite having created this group, an interview with "[[The Best]]" determined that though it oversees the Cell, they continue to work for nobody but themselves.
+<span class="glitch" data-text1="His" data-text2="Her">Their</span> ontology, mortality, or its true aim with forming the SBC is ultimately a mystery.
+Despite having created this group, an interview with "[[The Best]]" determined that though it oversees the Cell, the Cell continues to work for nobody but themselves.

 In a public address in late [[1284 PT]], [[Sanza Rayo]] has instructed [[the Shibboleth]] that coming forward with any concrete knowledge of this entity would be rewarded: such a bounty has yet to be soundly claimed.
 # Ontology